 The financial sector is a major employer, providing some 220,000 full-time jobs, which represents 5.3 percent of all jobs in Switzerland.
 The banks provide just under two thirds of the 220,000 full-time jobs, and for a good third

 the insurance sector is responsible (private and social insurance, pension funds, etc.).

 The market environment and general conditions demand and enable efficiency improvements.
 Nevertheless, the number of employees in the insurance industry has remained roughly the same over the past 10 years, as insurance companies invest heavily in new technologies, innovation and start-ups.

 Competent employees are a core competitive driver and a main success factor for insurance companies.
 The Swiss insurance sector champions the successful dual Swiss education systems and is active at all levels of education – at universities, technical colleges and higher vocational training as well as in offering basic professional training.
 Trainings in the insurance sector offer major transfer opportunities form one path inside the education system to another as well as being highly relevant in practice.
 Currently, insurance companies in Switzerland are training some 2,100 apprentices.
 Cicero, the insurance industry register, is tangible proof of the industry’s commitment to high-quality advice and lifelong learning – beyond the boundaries of any individual company.

 The insurance sector also responds to societal and technological changes by offering a modern working environment.
 Home offices, agile projects, part-time employment and family-friendly working models and environments are but a few aspects of this response.

 Some 24% of the workforce works part-time, with three quarters of the part-time jobs being held by women.
-The 46,000-strong workforce in Switzerland consists of 57% male and 43% female employees.
-Women occupy 33% of all higher management and executive positions.
+The 47,000-strong workforce in Switzerland consists of 56% male and 44% female employees.
+Women occupy some 34% of all higher management positions.
 One in five employees works part-time, and one in four is active as a customer consultant.